Emma Christian

-Emma Christian is a prominent artist in the recent revival of traditional Manx folk music.
+Emma Christian (born 1972) is a prominent artist in the recent revival of traditional Manx folk music.

-Emma was born on the Isle of Man in 1972 and was brought up there on a farm.
+Early life

+Christian grew up at Ballakeigh in the parish of Bride and is the daughter of William Christian, who served as Captain of the Parish from 1981 to 2025.
 In 1990, she went to Cambridge University in England to study Celtic history.

+Career

-Her musical career was launched in 1994 at the Edinburgh Festival in Scotland.
+Christian's music career was launched in 1994 at the Edinburgh Festival in Scotland.
 Emma sings in both Manx and English and accompanies herself on the harp, but also plays the recorder.